elimisteve/website/app/_posts/2015-02-28-signup-open.markdown

 title:  "Signup now open"
 date:   2015-02-28 19:00:00
 categories: [communication]
+image: posts/paynow.png
 ---

+*Sorry, the paypal button is horrible, we'll change it in the future :)*

-# IndieHosters signup is now open!
+## Signup is now open!

 Two months have passed since the successful completion of our IndieGoGo campaign, and everybody should have received their stickers and hosting